Dividend aristocrat

 A dividend aristocrat commonly refers to a company that is a member of the S&P 500 index and has increased its dividend for at least twenty-five consecutive years.
 This core definition is consistent with that of the S&P 500 Dividend Aristocrats.
 However, there are also different definitions.
 For example, the S&P MidCap 400 Dividend Aristocrats Index is composed of companies in the S&P MidCap 400 that have increased dividends for fifteen consecutive years.

-Background
+History

 The first dividend aristocrat list was published in 1989, with twenty-six companies listed.
 The continuous increase in the dividend over twenty-five years is a quality feature, especially for long-term oriented investors.

+Dividend Heroes

+In some cases, such as City of London Investment Trust, Caledonia Investments, Bankers Investment Trust and Alliance Trust, the dividend has been increased for 57 years.